open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/multiple-collectors.md

 point to the backend scraping data from multiple sources.

 There are also more direct errors that could surface in the backend.

-With a Prometheus backend, an example error is: `Error on ingesting out-of-order samples` This could indicate that identical targets exist in two jobs, and the order of the timestamps is incorrect.
+With a Prometheus backend, an example error is: `Error on ingesting out-of-order samples`.

+This could indicate that identical targets exist in two jobs, and the order of the timestamps is incorrect.